About

 President & CEO

 Michael T. Pugh became CEO of LISC in October 2023.
-Michael has more than 30 years of experience in banking, with a particular focus on expanding access to capital for underserved families, businesses, and communities.
-He spent more than a decade at the Harlem-based Carver, leading the nation’s largest publicly traded African American-operated bank, with more than $720 million in assets.
+He has more than 30 years of experience in financial services, with a particular focus on expanding access to capital for underserved families, businesses, and communities.
+He spent more than a decade at the Harlem-based Carver Federal Savings Bank, leading the nation’s largest publicly traded African American-operated bank, with more than $720 million in assets.

 Earlier in his career, Michael was a senior vice president at Capital One, N.A., where he oversaw 75 banking centers and $3 billion in deposits in Maryland, Washington, D.C., and Delaware.
 Prior to that, he was a senior vice president at Citizens Financial Group, leading retail banking in Michigan and Indiana and overseeing 67 banking centers.